Self-care vs. self-comfort

 I started with 5 minutes and recently upped it to 8 minutes, so I guess that is progress.
 I really do find it beneficial.
 It is making myself take the time to do it that is difficult.
 The one thing that has helped immensely is the free Centering Prayer app (Android and iOS), without it, I am not sure I would have been successful.

 Pilates has been my friend.
 Even on days I don’t make the time for cardio, I do take at least 10 minutes to do Pilates.
 My body feels so much better when I consistently do it.
 I love The Balanced Life on YouTube.

 I am definitely an avoider.
 I will do almost anything to avoid pain, sadness, pretty much anything negative.
 I am learning to lean into the emotions, even for just an hour.
 Embrace it, acknowledge it, and then leave it there.
 Definitely not easy for me, but definitely healthier!

 I downloaded a free gratitude app for my phone.
 Taking the time every evening to think of 3 things I am grateful for has really helped me to look for those things more throughout the day.
 The quote written on our kitchen chalkboard right now is, “It is not joy that makes us grateful, it is gratitude that makes us joyful.”

 I talked about this in my post about anxiety, but it remains hugely important for my self-care.
 I actually took a full week off of social media and I think it was one of the best things I could have done.
 It also made me realize I was often using social media more out of habit than anything else.
 Limiting social media helped to make my world smaller, which I really needed.

 Finding people that ‘get it’

-I have a lot of different friends who I love dearly and mean a lot to me, but in the last few weeks I needed to be with people who understood exactly where I was without my having to explain anything.
-This is not a healthy place to stay in for an extended period, but for a few weeks it gave me what I needed to get to a healthier mindset.
+I have a lot of different friends who I love dearly and who mean a lot to me, but in the last few weeks, I needed to be with people who understood exactly where I was without my having to explain anything.
+This is not a healthy place to stay in for an extended period, but for a few weeks, it gave me what I needed to get to a healthier mindset.